How to Deal with Rejection from a Job

 • Highlight your transferable skills – If you’re applying for a job that’s different from your previous experience, highlight the transferable skills you have that are relevant to the new position.

-• Use keywords – Many employers use applicant tracking systems to screen resumes, so it’s important to use the right keywords.
+• Use keywords – Many employers use applicant tracking systems to screen resumes, so using the right keywords is essential.
 Read the job listing carefully and include any relevant keywords in your resume.

-• Tailor your resume – Make sure your resume is tailored to each job for which you apply.
+• Tailor your resume – Make sure your resume is tailored to each job you apply for.
 You don’t want to have a generic resume that you send out to every employer; take the time to customize it for each job.

 • Proofread – Proofread your resume multiple times before sending it off.
 Check for grammar and spelling errors, and ensure the format is consistent throughout.

-• Get help – If you’re still struggling to put together a strong resume, consider working with a professional resume writer or coach.
+• Get help – If you’re still struggling to create a strong resume, consider working with a professional resume writer or coach.
 They can help you highlight your best qualifications and increase your chances of getting hired.

 New Opportunities with Behavioral Health Jobs